PeterG184/guitar-tool/README.md

 In trying to develop my listening ability and learn chords/scales I've found a lot of pretty good sites that do their thing well, be it showing a plethora of scales, teaching all the positions of chords or ear training, but I haven't found a site that does all of them in a way that I like.
 Instead of criticising the other sites baselessly, I decided to have a go at it.

+## Current State
+Currently, the site is undergoing its first design, and so the website doesn't actually do anything.
+This will change once the initial design is done.
+The first feature to be implemented will be ear training, followed by chord/scale harmonisation.

 ## Planned Featureset
 - Chord Positions
   - A visual demonstration of any given chord across all possible shapes (hopefully achieved dynamically)